What is a franchise?

 What sort of business would you like to be running?

-For example, do you want to run a business to business (B2B) franchise (e.g. an office and commercial cleaning franchise) or would you prefer a business to consumer (B2C) franchise (e.g. a fast food outlet).
+For example, do you want to run a business to business (B2B) franchise (e.g. a commercial cleaning franchise) or would you prefer a business to consumer (B2C) franchise (e.g. a fast food outlet).

 Would you prefer a long established, stable sector or a developing sector?
 Similarly are you attracted to more well-known established brand names or newer, emerging brands?

 Are you interested in a management franchise resale opportunity?
 A resale brings with it the comforts of an established track record, client base and income stream, albeit at a premium as you will be paying the purchase price for the business in addition to an initial licence fee.
 Alternatively are you up for the challenge of growing a greenfield / start-up site from scratch?